Back to Top

 Overview

-The Carbon Ore, Rare Earth, and Critical Minerals (CORE-CM) FOA-0002364 funds coalition teams focused on addressing the upstream & midstream critical mineral (CM) supply chain and downstream manufacturing of high-value, nonfuel, carbon-based products, to accelerate the realization of full potential for carbon ores and critical minerals within the U.S basins.
+The Carbon Ore, Rare Earth, and Critical Minerals (CORE-CM) FOA-0002364 funds coalition teams focused on addressing the upstream and midstream critical minerals (CM) supply chain and downstream manufacturing of high-value, nonfuel, carbon-based products to realize the full potential for carbon ores and CMs within the U.S basins.

-Teams will 1) assess each basin’s unique characteristics: sources/resources, infrastructure, industrial and technology needs, and reclamation and remediation potential; 2) facilitate the establishment of public-private partnerships; and 3) perform stakeholder outreach and education.
+Teams will 1) assess each basin’s unique characteristics: sources/resources, infrastructure, industrial and technology needs, and reclamation and remediation potential; 2) facilitate public-private partnerships; and 3) perform stakeholder outreach and education.

-Emphasizing unconventional and secondary sources, regional assessments are an essential link between the resource characteristics within a region and opportunities to develop robust circular supply chains.
-Transportation costs may impact the carbon footprint of any commodity.
+Regional assessments, with an emphasis on unconventional and secondary sources, are an essential link between a region’s resource characteristics and opportunities to develop robust circular supply chains.
 The CORE-CM Initiative for U.S. Basins is a further step toward achieving the goal of comprehensive resource assessment technologies and local development of supply chain elements near the raw resources.

-• Processing (extraction, concentration, metal extraction, and separation) of raw materials.
+• Processing (extraction, concentration, separation and refining) of raw materials.

 • Field modifications and installation (e.g., cutting, drilling, finishing) of manufactured products.

-• Demolition, removal, and recycling of end-product for reintroduction to supply chain.
+• Demolition, removal and recycling of end-products for reintroduction to supply chains.

 Participants include: